yiisoft/queue/docs/guide/usage.md

 Configuration
 -------------

-In order to use the extension you can configure it with a DI container in the following way:
+You can configure it with a DI container in the following way:

 ```php
 $eventDisptacher = $DIContainer->get(\Psr\EventDispatcher\EventDispatcherInterface::class);